junxit/us-congress-bills-117/metadata.md

 - 2021-04-22 — Introduced in Senate
 - 2021-04-22 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2021-06-23 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2021-11-18 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2022-01-31 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-61.
+- 2022-01-31 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-61.
+- 2022-01-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 258.